-Waka offers all its instant coffee in resealable bags of up to 80 servings.
-Given the long shelf life of instant coffee, there is no detriment to stocking up, and buying in bulk makes this coffee an excellent value.
+Waka offers all its products in resealable bags of up to 80 servings.
+Given the long shelf life of instant coffees, there is no detriment to stocking up, and buying in bulk makes this coffee excellent value.

 Alpine Start has a rock climber and outdoor adventurer for its owner.
 He founded the company to meet his own needs for a delicious morning brew, whether days into a hike or halfway up a cliff face.
 Indeed, “alpine start” is an adventurer’s term meaning to get up well before the break of dawn in search of long days and perfect conditions.